- When and where can I get vaccinated?

 How long does protection from the COVID-19 vaccine last?

 Scientists are continuing to monitor how long COVID-19 vaccine protection lasts.
 Recent studies show that protection against the virus may decrease over time.
 This reduction in protection has led the CDC to recommend that everyone aged 5 years and older get a booster shot after completing their primary vaccination series.

 Learn more about COVID-19 vaccine booster shots.

 Do I have to wait to get other vaccines if I'm getting the COVID-19 vaccine?

-No. The COVID-19 vaccine may now be administered with other vaccines regardless of timing.
-Current experience with administering COVID-19 vaccines simultaneously or within 14 days of another vaccines has demonstrated similar effectiveness and side effects.
+No. The COVID-19 vaccine may be given with other vaccines regardless of timing.
+Current experience with administering COVID-19 vaccines at the same time or within 14 days of other vaccines has shown similar effectiveness and side effects.

 Vaccination should be deferred for patients with suspected or confirmed COVID-19, regardless of whether they have symptoms until they have met the criteria to discontinue their isolation.

 How long after getting the COVID-19 vaccine should I wait before I donate blood?